Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Estimates the total, between-, and within-cluster Spearman rank correlations for continuous and ordinal clustered data.
 See Tu et al. (2024) for details.

-bayesLife — by Hana Sevcikova, 5 months ago
+bayesLife — by Hana Sevcikova, a year ago

 Bayesian Projection of Life Expectancy